truongdd03/Holistics/README.md

 ## Features

-- Completed all the required/optional features (details below).
-Besides that, I also added some other features.
+Completed all the required/optional features (details below).
+Besides that, I also added some other features that may be useful.

-### Additional features
+### Additional Features

 - [x] HELP / HELP + COMMAND: displaying help for all the commands or for a specific command